(reading time: 6 mins)

-There is no way losing 43% to 32%, 365 to 203 seats can in any way be considered a victory or something to build upon.
+There is no way losing 43% to 32%, 365 to 203 seats can in any way be considered a moral victory, or something to build upon.
 The Labour party needs to own this failure.

-I want more public spending funded by taxes on the rich.
+I want more public spending and more taxes on the rich.
 I support sensible rail nationalisation and an end to private sector involvement in the NHS.
-I am a long-term centre left Labour voter.
+I am a long-term centre left voter.
 I want this country to move to a Norway or Sweden style economic model.
 I am not a Blairite or Red Tory, or a Woolly Centrist (Ed Milliband’s 2015 campaign was uninspiring).
 I voted Labour this time.
 But I can understand why so many did not.

 Yes, Brexit and media bias played their part.
 But it is a loser’s mentality to pin it all on any combination of Brexit, the BBC, the pollsters or the right wing press.
 These cannot account for the scale of the defeat.
 The left have always believed there’s an untapped pool of voters who will turn out for an authentic socialist offering, if only the media was fair to them.
-It is a myth that working class people are sitting in their homes being passively brain-washed by the mass media.
+Worst of all they believe any working class people who don’t agree with them must be being brain washed by mass media.
+But the media is a two way street.
 Right wing papers thrive in this country because enough working class people are quietly right wing.